DOA: Dead or Alive: Plot

-The contest plays out, with multiple contestants fighting and being defeated (including Gen Fu, Bayman, Leon, and Zack), until only Kasumi, Christie, Hayabusa and Tina are left, with Helena being defeated by Christie.
+The tournament plays out, with multiple combatants fighting and being defeated until only Kasumi, Christie, Hayabusa, and Tina are left.
+Helena is defeated by Christie.
 During her fight, Christie sees that the key to finding and unlocking the vault is a tattoo on the back of Helena's neck.

 Meanwhile, Kasumi begins to suspect Donovan of lying about her brother being killed in the previous tournament, and Hayabusa, infiltrating the main facility to find the truth, is captured.
-She is more than once confronted and nearly killed by Ayane, who Kasumi tries to convince that Hayate is alive (since it is eventually clear that Ayane loves Hayate).
-Also, Weatherby begins to fall for Helena, and in the end tells her about what he knows of the mystery project, and that before Helena's father could shut the project down, he died (indicating that he was murdered).
+She is more than once confronted and nearly killed by Ayane, whom Kasumi tries to convince that Hayate is alive.
+Also, Weatherby begins to fall for Helena, and tells her about what he knows of the mystery project and that before Helena's father could shut the project down, he died mysteriously.

-On the final day of the tournament, wondering where Hayabusa is, Kasumi, Christie and Tina look for him and discover a secret entrance to the main complex, where they find Hayabusa unconscious.
+On the tournament's final day, wondering where Hayabusa is, Kasumi, Christie, and Tina look for him and discover a secret entrance to the main complex, where they find Hayabusa unconscious.
 They are then gassed and captured.
-Meanwhile, Helena resolves to stop the mystery project, and has to fight the armed staff of the island, sent to kill her and Weatherby by Donovan.
-They are followed inside by Max, who finds his way to the vault, and is then knocked out by Bayman, who is working for Donovan.
+Meanwhile, Helena resolves to stop the mystery project and has to fight the armed staff of the island, who are sent by Donovan to kill her and Weatherby.
+They are followed inside by Max, who finds his way to the vault and is knocked out by Bayman, who works for Donovan.

 Inside the main complex, Donovan shows the four semifinalists the project he has been developing; an advanced form of neural interface that allows him and others to use the fighters' combined skills to become the ultimate fighter.
-After 'downloading' the data into the device (shaped like a pair of sunglasses), he reveals that he kept Hayate alive and in peak condition to test the technology.
-He challenges Hayate to fight and win, if the others are to survive.
-Hayate accepts and is defeated, then thrown through a wall to die.
-Hayate is saved by Ayane, and the two of them apparently accept each other.
+After downloading the data into the device in the form of a pair of sunglasses, he reveals that he kept Hayate alive and in peak condition to test the technology.
+He defeats Hayate and prepares to sell the technology around the world and begins downloading it to the watching buyers.
+Weatherby stops the broadcast and alerts the CIA.
+Helena keeps Donovan back while Weatherby frees the others, but both are defeated, and Donovan activates a self-destruct sequence that will obliterate the base.

-With the successful demonstration, Donovan prepares to sell the technology around the world, and begins "downloading" it to the watching buyers.
-Weatherby stops the broadcast and alerts the CIA, which provokes Donovan to head for them.
-Helena keeps Donovan back while Weatherby frees the others, but both are defeated and Donovan activates a self-destruct sequence which will obliterate the base.
-Kasumi, Helena, Christie, Tina, Ayane, and Hayate launch a combined attack on Donovan, while Hayabusa and Weatherby find Max and escape with him, despite Max's urge to go back for the money.
-During the fight, Donovan's 'glasses' are knocked off and he is easily paralyzed by Hayate and Kasumi.
-The fighters then all escape as the base explodes and Donovan is consumed by the flames.
-They take a boat from a group of pirates.
+Kasumi, Helena, Christie, Tina, Ayane, and Hayate launch a combined attack on Donovan, while Hayabusa and Weatherby find Max and escape with him, despite Max's urge to return for the money.
+During the fight, Donovan's glasses are knocked off, and Hayate and Kasumi easily paralyze him.
+The fighters then all escape as the base explodes and Donovan is consumed by the blast.
+They hijack a boat from a group of pirates.